stox-re/app-academy/README.md

 # App Academy Full Stack Curriculum

 I started the course from [App Academy](https://www.appacademy.io/immersive/curriculum) in July 2020.
 I took it in the App Academy Open format which is remote.
-I track my hours using a google spreadsheet as well as writing blog posts.

 ## Projects Completed